Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   Fixed a error #34 “Finalazier thread is blocked because of JavaScriptEngineSwitcher.ChakraCore.ChakraCoreJsEngine”.
+   Changed a implementation of the `Dispose` method.

    =============
    DOCUMENTATION